 Many gardens have areas of shade.
-Don't consider these areas to be dead parts of the yard filled with gravel.
+Don't consider these areas to be wasted parts of the yard to be filled with gravel.
 There are many lovely ideas to brighten up these darker areas of the landscape.
 Here is an inspiring article from Better Homes and Gardens complete with gorgeous pictures!
 Contact me to help you implement these exciting plans.

 Homeowners often want to know how much should they be spending to landscape their property.
 A tough question to give a one word answer.
 I usually find that people that don't garden have unrealistic expectations of cost.
 For example, people with 2500 s.f. homes can't realistically landscape their property for $500 (and yes I've had people call me up with this expectation).

 Think of your yard as a room of your house.
 It's probably going to be the largest room you have.
 How much are you willing to spend to renovate a room in your house?
 Not everyone gets invited into your home, but everyone has the opportunity to see your front yard without invitation.
 First impressions are important and lasting.

 According to Better Homes and Gardens, real estate studies show that property values can increase by 5-15% with improved landscaping.
 Therefore a budget of 5-10% of your homes value on landscaping could be recouped immediately.
 As trees and shrubs grow larger they increase in value over time; so will the value of your landscape.